paintingofblue/discord-telegram-chat-bridge/README.md

 # Discord to Telegram bridge
 File to bridge chat between Discord and Telegram.
-This allows users to send messages in a server, and for the message to also be sent in a Telegram group.
+This allows users to send messages & attatchments in a server, and for the message to also be sent in a Telegram group.

-# To-do
+# Supported
-* Add Telegram to Discord message sending.
+* Discord > Telegram (messages & attatchments)
-* Add the current channel in the message.
+* Telegram > Discord (messages & attatchments)

 # Installation